 The only way to know which species are doing okay and which are in trouble is to monitor populations over long periods of time.
 It can take decades to collect enough data to say with any confidence that a given species is declining.
 It’s never too late and the best time to start collecting data is now!

-There are very few long-term data sets on dragonfly populations so in 2021 we launched two annual dragonfly counts, the Clifton Institute Dragonfly Count and the Rappahannock County Dragonfly Count, each of which are held in June.
-Our goals are to monitor the populations of these charismatic and readily identified insects and to generate interest in dragonflies and damselflies.
-For these counts we work with volunteers to survey a 10-mile-diameter circle for dragonflies and damselflies.
-Both count circles have a wide variety of wetland habitats and we’ve recorded a remarkable diversity of dragonflies.
+One standard protocol is to annually survey a 10-mile-diameter circle for whatever group you’re monitoring.
+This is the basis of the North American Butterfly Association butterfly count in July and the Audubon Christmas Bird Count in December.
+There are very few long-term data sets on dragonfly populations so in 2021 we launched two annual dragonfly counts, the Clifton Institute Dragonfly Count and the Rappahannock County Dragonfly Count using the same methods.
+For the se four annual counts, we work with volunteers to find as many species as possible within each circle.
 We are always looking for volunteers and you can sign up on our calendar here (you can use the Program Type drop-down menu and filter by Community science).
 If you’d like to see what we’re learning, you can find the data here:

 Clifton Institute Butterfly Count Data